The following settings are provided via the Attribute Editor for geometry objects.

 This method corresponds to adaptive subdivision in object space.
 This is useful for instances or when adaptive tessellation is desirable regardless of a specific camera.
 Arnold will warn when raster-space tessellation is used on more than one visible instance.

 The face-varying "limit" dPdu and dPdv vectors computed during subdivision are stored and used for shading instead of computing face-constant dPdu and dPdv vectors on the fly during shading.
 This can be useful for anisotropic shaders but has a storage cost.
-This option is not supported yet for adaptive subdivision.
 Choose between linear, pin borders, pin corners, or smooth.

 You may notice faceting appear in specular highlights when using anisotropy.
 It is possible to remove the faceted appearance by enabling smooth subdivision tangents (via Arnold subdiv_smooth_derivs parameter).
 Take into account this requires a subdivision iteration of at least one in the polymesh to work.

 Below is an example consisting of a sphere with an anisotropic highlight.
 On the left image, polygon faceting is noticeable in the specular highlight.
 On the right image, the specular highlight is much smoother because Smooth Subdivision Tangents has been enabled for the mesh.

 If enabled, it will compute smooth UV derivatives (dPdu and dPdv), which is the reason you need a UV map associated with the object).

 When the option is disabled, these derivatives are constant per triangle, which results in a faceted appearance whenever dPdu and dPdv (like in the anisotropic computations from the Standard shader).

 Enabling this option will have a memory overhead (roughly 100 extra bytes of data per vertex per keyframe).